o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

 - the **posterior probability** that the opponent is bluffing vs telling the truth;
 - the **expected value (EV)** of calling “Liar!” given your risk preferences.

-It also exposes a small **CLI tool** so you can drive the model by hand while playing.

 ---

 ## 1. Background and Sources